j0j032/OC-Dev-JS-P12_SportSee-Front/README.md

 ### 1. With a provisory backend by running:

 ### `npm start`
-**a.Note that you should lauch the backend micro api before by following the steps here:** https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard
+**a.Note that you should launch the backend micro api before by following the steps here:** https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard

 **b.You'll be connected with user 12(karl) on [http://localhost:3000](http://localhost:3000)**